tal66/transcriber/README.md

 Files: `transcribe.py`, `youtube_util.py`.
 Possibly select start and end time.

 Optional UI (served by flask) using `python -m src.app` to:
-- Get the transcript from a file or YouTube link,
+- Prepare transcript from a YouTube link or a file.
-- Text search the database (MongoDB).
+- Text search the database (MongoDB) of transcripts.
 Note: stop words (like 'how', 'is', 'why') are not indexed.
+- Edit saved transcripts.

 Takes a few seconds for to transcribe a few minutes of audio, for example [this song](https://www.youtube.com/watch?v=tI-5uv4wryI) took 5 seconds: